undergrad-partner-school

 California State University, Monterey Bay doesn't offer need-based college-administered scholarship and grant aid to international students.

-The most recent data indicate that the acceptance rate for California State University, Monterey Bay is 92%.
+The most recent reported acceptance rate for California State University, Monterey Bay is 97%.

-The most recent data indicate that the freshman retention rate for California State University, Monterey Bay is 79%.
+According to the latest information, the freshman retention rate for California State University, Monterey Bay is 80%.

 Contact Information